 Datta, Saurav R. "Muhammad Ghori."

-Written by Saurav Ranjan Datta, published on 06 November 2019 under the following license: CC BY-NC-SA.
+Written by Saurav Ranjan Datta, published on 06 November 2019 under the following license: Creative Commons Attribution-NonCommercial-ShareAlike.
 This license lets others remix, tweak, and build upon this content non-commercially, as long as they credit the author and license their new creations under the identical terms.
 Please note that content linked from this page may have different licensing terms.